How to file for Medicare appeals

 To qualify for this level of Medicare appeals, your dispute must be at least $1,560 in 2017.
 Follow the directions on the back of your decision from the Medicare Appeals Council to initiate this process.

-If you believe your Medicare Prescription Drug Plan should cover a prescription medication that you need, and the plan doesn’t cover that drug, you can file an appeal to your plan.
-Either you or your doctor can file the appeal.
-For more information, see How to file an appeal for a prescription drug your plan doesn’t cover.
+If you believe your Medicare Prescription Drug Plan should cover a prescription medication that you need, and the plan doesn’t cover it, you can file an appeal to your plan.
+Either you or your doctor can file this type of Medicare appeal.
+For more information, see this article.

 TTY users 711